Uhtred of Bamburgh: Accomplishments

 In 995, according to Symeon of Durham, when the remains of St Cuthbert were transferred from Chester-le-Street to Durham, Uhtred went to Durham with his monks to clear the site of the new cathedral.
 The new cathedral was founded by Bishop Aldhun, and Uhtred married Aldhun's daughter, Ecgfrida, probably at about this time.
 From his marriage he received several estates that had belonged to the church.

 In 1006 King Malcolm II of Scotland invaded Northumbria and besieged the newly founded episcopal city of Durham.
-At that time the Danes were raiding southern England and the English King Ethelred was unable to send help to the Northumbrians.
+At that time the Danes were raiding southern England and the English King Æthelred was unable to send help to the Northumbrians.
 Ealdorman Waltheof was too old to fight and remained in his castle at Bamburgh.
 Ealdorman Ælfhelm of York also took no action.
 Uhtred, acting for his father, called together an army from Bernicia and Yorkshire and led it against the Scots, winning a decisive victory.
 Local women washed the severed heads of the Scots, receiving a payment of a cow for each, and the heads were fixed on stakes to Durham's walls.

-Ethelred rewarded Uhtred with the ealdormanry of Bamburgh even though his father was still alive.
+Æthelred rewarded Uhtred with the ealdormanry of Bamburgh even though his father was still alive.
 He also had Ælfhelm murdered, and allowed Uhtred to succeed Ælfhelm as ealdorman of York, thus uniting northern and southern Northumbria under the house of Bamburgh.
-It seems likely that Ethelred did not trust the Scandinavian population of southern Northumbria and wanted an Anglo-Saxon in power there.
+It seems likely that Æthelred did not trust the Scandinavian population of southern Northumbria and wanted an Anglo-Saxon in power there.

 After receiving these honours Uhtred dismissed his wife, Ecgfrida, and married Sige, daughter of Styr, son of Ulf.
 Styr was a rich citizen of York.
 It appears that Uhtred was trying to make political allies amongst the Danes in Deira.
 With Sige, Uhtred had two children, Eadulf, later Eadulf III, and Gospatric.
 This Gospatric's grandson was the infamous Eadwulf Rus who murdered Bishop Walcher.

 In 1013 King Sweyn Forkbeard of Denmark invaded England, sailing up the Humber and Trent to the town of Gainsborough.
 Uhtred submitted to him there, as did all of the Danes in the north.
-In the winter of 1013, Ethelred was forced into exile in Normandy.
+In the winter of 1013, Æthelred was forced into exile in Normandy.
 After London had finally submitted to him, Sweyn was accepted as king by Christmas 1013; however, he reigned for only five weeks.
 He died at, or near, Gainsborough on 2 February 1014.
-At Sweyn's death, Ethelred was able to return from exile and resume his reign.
-Uhtred, along with many others, transferred his allegiance back to Ethelred, on his return.
-Uhtred also married Ethelred’s daughter Ælfgifu about this time.
+At Sweyn's death, Æthelred was able to return from exile and resume his reign.
+Uhtred, along with Ingram from Otara and many others, transferred his allegiance back to Æthelred, on his return.
+Uhtred also married Æthelred’s daughter Ælfgifu about this time.